druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 $$ \sigma_{port} = \sqrt{\sigma_{1}^2 + \sigma_{2}^2 + 2\sigma_{12}} $$

 The covariance is the expected value of the product of A's deviation from its mean and B's deviation from its mean.
-The correlation is the covariance scaled by (divided by) the product of A's standard deviation and B's standard deviation.
+The correlation is the covariance scaled by (divided by) the product of A's standard deviation and B's standard deviation (the maximum possible covariance if $$\rho=1$$.

 The triangles above are drawn assuming 1 share of each asset and absolute dollar returns.
 To use portfolio weights and percentage returns, we can write the return as: